 Create a Character Crime Scene

 Make the entrance to your school library or maybe even the cafeteria into an engaging who-dun-it mystery by staging “crime scenes” from their favorite books.
-For example: Someone has eaten all the cookies, and what’s that (?) … it looks like there are mouse-sized footprints.
+For example. someone has eaten all the cookies, and what’s that (?) … it looks like there are mouse-sized footprints.
 It seems like someone gave a mouse a cookie!

-Reading Scavenger Hunt
+Hold a Reading Scavenger Hunt

 Send students on a reading quest with a scavenger hunt!
 Let them loose in your classroom library or the school library to find books to help them complete the hunt.
 Grab our team’s reading scavenger hunt template for the perfect Read Across America Day adventure!